GDGKenya/gdayskenyav2/README.md

-#GDays Kenya Repo
+#The Link 2014
 ------------------

 ## Introduction

-Welcome to the GDays Kenya Repository that is serving our [G|Days Kenya Site](http://gdayskenya14.appspot.com/).
+Welcome to the official website and codebase serving The Link confrence 2014

 ## Requirements
 Set up Python For App Engine